zephyrproject-rtos/zephyr/doc/README.rst

    # To generate PDF output, run ninja on the generated build system:
    ninja pdfdocs

+   # To generate HTML output for documentation related to core Kernel
+   ninja kernelhtmldocs

+   # To generate PDF output for documentation related to core Kernel
+   ninja kernelpdfdocs

 .. warning::

    The documentation build system creates copies in the build